 There may be medical reasons, or others, why the parents are unable to register a birth of their child.
 In this case registration may occur by other people, such as:

 There are two types of birth certificates after you have registered the birth of your child.
-The registrar issues the short version for a fee of £4.
+The registrar issues the short version or the full version for a fee of £11.